meteor-useraccounts/core/README.md

 If you have a production app using accounts templates, let me know!
 I'd like to add your link to the above ones.

 Any comments, suggestions, testing efforts, and PRs are very very welcome!
-Please use the [repository](https://github.com/splendido/accounts-templates-core) issues tracker for reporting bugs, problems, ideas, discussions, etc.
+Please use the [repository](https://github.com/splendido/accounts-templates-core) issues tracker for reporting bugs, problems, ideas, discussions, etc..

 <a name="documentation"/>